-We spoke with Caroline Chung, Engineering Manager at Veoneer to find out more about the panel session she will be participating in at InCabin Phoenix in March covering ‘What’s next for in-cabin?
+We spoke with Caroline Chung, Engineering Manager at Magna to find out more about the panel session she participated in at InCabin Phoenix in March covering ‘What’s next for in-cabin?
 Future outlooks for technology, industry & regulation’.
 See what she had to say…

-1. At InCabin Phoenix you’ll be participating on a panel about the outlook of in-cabin technology and regulation.
+1. At InCabin Phoenix you participated on a panel about the outlook of in-cabin technology and regulation.
 What makes you passionate about this topic?

 The technology in the in-cabin space is on an exciting trajectory, and a lot of that has been fueled by regulatory efforts across the globe.
 We’re at a point where we can mitigate or even fully solve many issues caused previously by not knowing the state of the driver or the classification and status of the various passengers in the vehicle.
 I love our mission in this rapidly growing area!